slabsxyz/legacy-docs/README.md

 mkdocs serve
 ```

-or, if you want to build the entire project for statis serving, use
+or, if you want to build the entire project for static serving, use

 ```sh
 mkdocs build